hashdist/hashdist/doc/source/plans/core.rst

 It's impossible to control everything, and one needs to trust the builds that are being run that they will produce the same output given the same input.
-The ``hdist build`` tool is supposed to be a useful part in bigger stack, and that bigger stack is what needs to make the tradeoffs between fidelity and practicality.
+The ``hit build`` tool is supposed to be a useful part in bigger stack, and that bigger stack is what needs to make the tradeoffs between fidelity and practicality.